Angular momentum of glasma

-All of the results presented in this paper are obtained for the SU(3) gauge group, $g=1$, the saturation scale $Q_s = 2$ GeV and infrared cutoff $m=0.2$ GeV.
 If not stated otherwise the glasma energy-momentum tensor is calculated for Pb-Pb collisions at eighth order of the proper time expansion (all contributions up to eighth order are summed), and all calculations are done at mid-rapidity ($\eta=z=0$) and at $\tau = t = 0.06$~fm.
 All distances are given in femtometer (fm).

 To obtain analytic results for the correlators in Eq.~(\ref{core5-20}) we perform a gradient expansion.
 We define the vector $\vec {\cal R} = (\vec x_\perp + \vec y_\perp)/2$ and expand the colour charge densities (\ref{def-mu2-2}) around the centers of colliding nuclei and we take into account only the first two terms in the expansion.
 Figure~\ref{MUd-plot} shows $\mu({\cal R}_x,0)$ and its derivatives as functions of the distance from the center of the charge distribution.
 The figure shows that the gradient expansion can be trusted for ${\cal R}\lesssim {\cal R}_{\rm max} = 6.5$~fm, where the magnitude of the derivatives of the charge density are less than about 50\% of the charge density itself.